 Which power type is right for me?

-If you have easy access to an electric socket, a corded mower is a very practical choice for small to medium gardens.
-They also require very little maintenance, and with no need to refill with petrol or re-charge a battery, you can simply plug in, and away you go for as long as you need.
-The power of corded mowers is measured in Watts (W) so the higher the wattage, the better the mower will cope with damp, long or thick grass.
+If you have easy access to an electric socket, a corded mower is a practical choice.
+They require very little maintenance, and with no need to refill with petrol or re-charge a battery, you can simply plug in and go.
+Power is measured in Watts (W) so the higher the wattage, the better the mower will cope with damp, long or thick grass.

 The range of cordless mowers isn’t as broad as it is for corded models, but it’s worth considering if you have a small to medium sized lawn that doesn’t have easy access to a power source.
 A fully charged battery will run for about 25 minutes before needing a recharge.
 Robot mowers are all powered by lithium-ion batteries.